Saturday, April 18, 2009

 The 1.5 SDK includes accelerometer-based application rotation capabilities, which opened new doors for device design when the iPhone introduced them.

-Through Bluetooth More about Bluetooth A2DP (Advanced Audio Distribution Profile), the Android SDK 1.5 offers Bluetooth support for essentially high-quality music stereo headsets, going beyond what the iPhone offers.
+Through Bluetooth A2DP (Advanced Audio Distribution Profile), the Android SDK 1.5 offers Bluetooth support for essentially high-quality music stereo headsets, going beyond what the iPhone offers.
 "They're stealing a march on the iPhone by offering a music headset with high-quality stereo," Howe said.
 "The iPhone's Bluetooth support [is] very much oriented towards a phone headset."

 However, the iPhone will support A2DP in the next version of its operating system, expected to be released summer.